 Scroll down to see our academic requirements and transfer course equivalents.

-- If you have completed fewer than 24 semester college credits, submit your high school transcript as well.
+- If you have completed fewer than 24 semester college credits, submit your high school transcript and test score (ACT or SAT) as well.

 - Depending on your academic record, we may ask you to submit a College Reference Form.